reddit-playdate/playdate-markdown-templates/FirstVoting.markdown

 We had a [nominations thread on monday](https://www.reddit.com/r/Playdate/comments/75dnoi/weekly_playdate_nominations_post/).
 Now it's time to vote.

-You can use [this](https://docs.google.com/forms/d/1lj9o23YQHXRSI80xdXLAIVUuqFBYyiE_1HtTq6bEzmg) to vote on your favorite game to play for the next week.
+You can use [this form](https://docs.google.com/forms/d/1lj9o23YQHXRSI80xdXLAIVUuqFBYyiE_1HtTq6bEzmg) to vote on your favorite game to play for the next week.
 Feel free to use this thread or other places (like [discord](https://discord.gg/playdate)) to talk about the games and persuade people to vote your way.

 ## Results